-Addo Elephant Park is less than an hour drive from Port Elizabeth so it’s easily added to any trip along the Garden Route.
+Addo Elephant Park is less than an hours drive from Port Elizabeth so it’s easily added to any trip along the Garden Route.
 We chose to stay inside the park for two nights, but most people we came across were passing through just for the day en route to their next Garden Route destination.
 So if you’re tight on time in South Africa but want to squeeze in a safari, this is a very easy option.
 Kruger (being larger than Belgium and more isolated to the northeast) is a larger time commitment, but you can easily cover most, if not all, of Addo in a day.

-Benefits of staying at the Main Rest Camp
+Addo Main Rest Camp

 - Comfortable Accommodation: Before the trip, I had envisioned staying inside the parks as some sort of rustic, camping experience.
 It was actually extremely comfortable.
 We spent two nights in a forest cabin at around $60 US a night, we slept like babies with air conditioning and an en-suite bathroom.
 There are also tents and plenty of other options (including large houses for those traveling with family).